mit-pdos/sigmaos/cpython3.11/Doc/library/ipaddress.rst

    .. attribute:: is_site_local

-      This attribute is true for the network as a whole if it is true for both the network address and the broadcast address.
+      These attribute is true for the network as a whole if it is true for both the network address and the broadcast address.